gbaeke/extraction_debugger/README.md

-# Document Field Extraction Tool
+# Document Field Extraction Debugger

 ![Document Field Extraction Tool Architecture](image.png) (Note: this tool is a command line tool.
 Image is just for illustration purposes.)